Railway Accounts Department Examinations

 1. The need for considerable increase in internal generation of resources for such investment had been realized by the Indian Railways for some time.

-4. Generation of Non-tariff revenue by development of 1.15 Lakh acres of vacant land for commercial purposes
+1. Generation of Non-tariff revenue by development of 43,000 hectares of vacant land for commercial purposes

-• Member, Engineering, Railway Board is the Ex-officio Chairman of the RLDA.
+• Member, Infrastructure, Railway Board is the Ex-officio Chairman of the RLDA.

 • RLDA’s expenses are met out of grants provided by Indian Railways.
 The entire earnings generated from development of railway land is transferred by RLDA to Indian Railways.